Skip Global navigation and goto content

 1. Complete an emergency contact list.
 Ask several relatives or friends who live outside your immediate area (between 50 and 100 miles away) to act as a clearinghouse for information about you and your family after a disaster.
 It is often easier to place an out-of-state long distance call from a disaster area, than to call within the area.
 All family members should know to call the contact person to report their location and condition.
 Once contact is made, have the contact person relay messages to your other friends and relatives outside the disaster area.
 This will help to reduce calling into and out of the affected area once the phones are working.

-1. Bring specifications for adaptive equipment with you (in case it needs to be replaced).
+2. Bring specifications for adaptive equipment with you and your supplies (in case it needs to be replaced).
 List the style and serial numbers of medical devices that you will be using in the shelter such as nebulizers, Bi-level and Continuous positive airway pressure machines.
 (BPAP and CPAP machines)

 Copies of your emergency documents should include: